TongVu/TongVu/README.md

 - 👋 Hi, I’m @TongVu
 - 👀 I’m interested in coding, book, languages and sport
-- 🌱 I’m currently learning programming
+- 🌱 I’m a Junior Software Developer
 - 📫 How to reach me: tongvu.244@gmail.com